ncsl/seek/README.rst

 * Link to documentation <>
 * For a detailed description of the SEEK workflow of contact localization, specifically localizing the 2 points per electrode, see :doc:`localization guide <./localization_guide>`
-* For a detailed description of the overall SEEK workflow, see ``./workflow/documentation.md``.
+* For a detailed description of the overall SEEK workflow, see `workflow documentation <workflow/documentation.md>`_.

 Setup and Installation